aklump/web_package/README.md

         $

 ## What to add to your project's version control
-1. You should include `.web_package` in version control, but not the subfolder `tmp`.
+1. You should include `.web_package` in version control.
+It has a .gitignore file that you can refer to for files that may safely be excluded.

 ##Developing A Project
 1. In this example you make your changes to the develop branch (see [gitflow](http://nvie.com/posts/a-successful-git-branching-model)) and then commit as normal.
 You could have also done things on feature branches and merged then back into develop.